Dealing with a breach of contract dispute? Get your questions answered by an attorney ASAP. Call 214-361-6740.

 - The defendant breached the contract; and

 - The breach caused damage to the non-breaching party.

 If all these elements exist, you can bring a cause of action for breach of contract in Texas within the statute of limitations for breach of contract.

-What Damages Are Available for Breach of Contract?
+Damages Available in a Breach of Contract Case